 The LCBO pays for vital public services

-Profits from traditional LCBO stores pump billions of dollars a year into building better schools, hospitals and other valuable public services.
+Profits from traditional LCBO stores pump billions of dollars a year into building better hospitals, schools and other valuable public services.
 Owners of LCBO Convenience Outlets put ten cents of every dollar you spend into their pockets and billionaire grocery store owners also skim a percentage of every sale.

 The LCBO can be trusted to protect kids

-Recent polling has shown that Ontarians are 12 times more likely to choose the LCBO over private stores to keep beer and wine out of the hands of kids.
+Polling has shown that Ontarians are 12 times more likely to choose the LCBO over private stores to keep beer and wine out of the hands of kids.
 Private stores are motivated by profits and want to sell more alcohol to more people.
 LCBO workers turn away hundreds of thousands of kids and intoxicated people every year and receive ongoing training to protect the public.
+They are responsible, reliable, accountable and dependable.

 Private alcohol sales threaten our access to quality health care

-Research1 shows that once Ontario started selling alcohol in grocery stores, there were over 24,000 more people admitted to emergency rooms than in the two years before.
-If alcohol sales continue to expand this will mean longer ER wait times, higher costs, and more alcohol use, illness and deaths.
+Research1 shows that once Ontario started selling alcohol in grocery stores, there were over 24,000 more people admitted to emergency rooms with alcohol-related issues than in the two years before.
+We need all our medical resources to fight the pandemic.
+If alcohol sales continue to expand this will mean longer ER wait times, reduced ability to fight COVID-19, and more alcohol use, illness and deaths.

 Write your MPP